Our main motivation

 In order to dance,

-you have to become a dancer.
+we have to become a dancer.

 the development of you,